RobotLocomotion/drake/drake/doc/docker.rst

   $ docker ps

-will show any running drake containers on your system.
+will show any running Docker containers on your system.

 .. _docker_running: